sifislag/2012-2013-1/4/README.txt

 functions3.c: contains functions for printing the status of the game.

-functions4.c: contains the base of the AI(minimax with alpha-beta prunning) and two functions that assist the evaluation function state parameter
+functions4.c: contains the base of the AI(minimax with alpha-beta prunning) and two functions that assist the evaluation function

 functions5.c: contains the function that evaluates the state of the game(used by minimax).